Public Sector Digital Transformation: Practical Guide

 Adopting Government as a Platform

-• A digital identity service: Creates a trusted, verifiable identity that simplifies everything from applying for benefits to voting.
+• A digital identity service creates a trusted, verifiable identity that simplifies everything from applying for benefits to voting.

 Embracing User-Driven and Open Principles